-UDL Checklists and Visual Diagrams:
+UDL Tips, Checklists, and Visual Diagrams:

-Self-Paced Online Module (OER):
+Self-Paced Online Modules (OER):

-This freely available Open Educational Resource module focuses on using the Universal Design for Learning framework to review and revise your curriculum to make it more accessible and inclusive.
+This freely available Open Educational Resource (OER) module focuses on using the Universal Design for Learning framework to review and revise your curriculum to make it more accessible and inclusive.
 You will learn about the critical features and concepts of UDL in this module presentation, and then you will apply this information to the evaluation and feedback of an arts integration case study.
 OER Commons.

 Universal Design for Learning and the Arts

 (2013) by Don Glass, David Rose, and Anne Meyer.
 In Expanding Our Vision for the Arts in Education.
 The Harvard Educational Review, 83(1).